Safely move products across the globe via truck, train, plane, or boat.

 - Linear feet: Up to 53

 Truckload or TL freight fills an entire trailer with one shipper’s pallets.
-TL is designed for bulk freight that can fill an entire semi-truck, or up to 15,000 pounds per trailer.
+TL is designed for bulk freight that can fill an entire semi-truck, or more than 15,000 pounds per trailer.
 Although TL freight can move via trains or planes, it’s usually transported via dry vans, flatbeds, and temperature-controlled freight trailers.

 TL freight has only one pickup location and just one destination, which makes it a great option for high-volume shippers who need to save time.

 - Linear feet: Up to 12

 Less-than truckload (or LTL) freight shipping is a better option for businesses shipping fewer products.
 If you don’t have enough pallets to fill an entire trailer, LTL gives you the power to pay only for the space you use.

 LTL freight moves on the hub-and-spoke distribution model.
 This is when your shipment goes through a centralized hub that optimizes each truckload by its destination.
 This means LTL trucks transport multiple shippers’ products in one trailer.
 This method has multiple stops and transfers, so flexible transit times are common.

 3. Partial truckload